Quantitative Graded Semantics and Spectra of Behavioural Metrics: Graded Quantitative Theories

 where $\sigma$ is a uniform-depth substitution.
-(Note the difference between rules $(\mathbf{ax})$ and $(\mathbf{assn})$: Quantitative equalities from the theory can be substituted into, while this is not sound for quantitative equalities from the context.)
-A graded quantitative equational theory \emph{induces} a graded monad~$\monad$ on $\MET$ where $M_nX$ is the set of terms of uniform depth $n$ over the variables in $X$ quotiented by the equivalence relation that identifies terms $s,t$ if $s=_0t$ is derivable in context~$X$, with the distance $d_{M_n}([s], [t]) = \epsilon$ of equivalence classes $[s], [t] \in M_nX$ being the infimum over all $\epsilon$ such that $s =_\epsilon t$ is derivable.
-As usual, multiplication collapses terms-over-terms, and the unit maps an element of $x \in X$ to $[x] \in M_0X$. \begin{remark} The above system for quantitative reasoning follows Ford et al.~\cite{DBLP:conf/calco/FordMS21} in slight modifications to the original (ungraded) system~\cite{mardare2016quantitative}.
-In particular, we make do without a cut rule, and allow substitution only into axioms (substitution into derived equalities is then admissible~\cite{DBLP:conf/calco/FordMS21}). \end{remark} We recall that a graded monad is \emph{depth-$1$}~\cite{DBLP:conf/calco/MiliusPS15,DBLP:conf/concur/DorschMS19} if $\mu^{nk}$ and $M_0\mu^{1k}$ are epi-transformations and the diagram below is a coequalizer of $M_0$-algebras for all~$X$ and $n < \omega$:
+Note the difference between rules $(\mathbf{ax})$ and $(\mathbf{assn})$: Quantitative equalities from the theory can be substituted into, while this is not sound for quantitative equalities from the context.
+A graded quantitative equational theory \emph{presents} a graded monad~$\monad$ on $\MET$ where $M_nX$ is the set of terms of uniform depth $n$ over variables in~$X$, quotiented by the equivalence relation that identifies terms $s,t$ if $s=_0t$ is derivable in context~$X$, with the distance $d_{M_n}([s], [t]) = \epsilon$ of equivalence classes $[s], [t] \in M_nX$ being the least~$\epsilon$ such that $s =_\epsilon t$ is derivable (which exists by (\textbf{arch})).
+Multiplication collapses terms-over-terms, and the unit maps an element of $x \in X$ to $[x] \in M_0X$. \begin{remark} The above system for quantitative reasoning follows Ford et al.~\cite{DBLP:conf/calco/FordMS21} in slight modifications to the original (ungraded) system~\cite{mardare2016quantitative}.
+In particular, we make do without a cut rule, and allow substitution only into axioms (substitution into derived equalities is then admissible~\cite{DBLP:conf/calco/FordMS21}).
+We include the rule \textbf{(nexp)} ensuring that all operations are nonexpansive, i.e.\ the induced graded monad is \emph{enriched} (acts nonexpansively on functions). \end{remark} We recall that a graded monad is \emph{depth-$1$}~\cite{DBLP:conf/calco/MiliusPS15,DBLP:conf/concur/DorschMS19} if $\mu^{nk}$ and $M_0\mu^{1k}$ are epi-transformations and the diagram below is a coequalizer of $M_0$-algebras for all~$X$ and $n < \omega$: